We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Iron is crucial for building healthy blood cells and helping them carry oxygen throughout the body.
 It has two different forms: heme and nonheme.
 Heme iron comes from animals, while nonheme iron comes from plants.

 Heme iron is easier for the body to absorb and use.
-With that said, the authors of a 2013 study noted that eating a vegetarian or vegan diet high in iron-rich foods can provide the body with adequate iron.
+With that said, the authors of a

 Vegan iron-rich foods include: